PengyuW007/AutoTrack/DevLog.md

 # Developer Log — AutoTrack

----
 **Date:** March 14, 2024

 **Module:** Domain Model (Object-Level Testing)

 ## Itinerary

+- Completed the `LeadTest` unit test suite to verify the core data model.
-- Completed **object-level testing** for the `Lead` class.
+- Fully tested the `Lead` class logic and state management.
-- Verified that the `Lead` entity behaves correctly as the fundamental data model in the system.
-- Tested and confirmed the correctness of the following components:
+- Verified correct functionality for the following components:

-  - `Lead` constructors
-  - Getter methods
-  - `equals()` implementation
+  - `Lead(String, String, ...)` (Full Constructor validation)
+  - `setLeadName(String)` (Name splitting and null-safety logic)
+  - `getLeadName()` (Formatted string retrieval)
-  - `hashCode()` implementation
+  - `equals(Object)` and `hashCode()` (Identity and duplicate detection)
-  - Object state integrity

-- Ensured that object creation correctly initializes all attributes.
-- Verified that getter methods consistently return the expected values.
+  - `leadID` (Auto-increment and immutability)

+- Confirmed that the constructor enforces the "at least one name" validation rule.
+- Verified that null inputs are handled gracefully without throwing NullPointerExceptions.
-- Confirmed that `equals()` correctly compares `Lead` objects based on their identifying attributes.
+- Confirmed that `equals()` correctly identifies duplicates based on name and phone.
-- Verified that `hashCode()` remains consistent with the `equals()` implementation.
-- Ensured that object instances maintain a valid state across multiple test cases.
+- Verified that the static ID counter increments correctly across multiple instances.

 ## Issues

-- Minor inconsistencies were discovered during early validation of the `equals()` and `hashCode()` methods.
-- Adjusted the implementation to ensure that equality comparison is based on the correct identifying fields.
-- Verified that the updated logic behaves consistently across multiple test scenarios.
+- Discovered that `getLeadName()` returned a leading space when the first name was null.
+- Fixed by implementing `.trim()` in the name concatenation logic.
+- Found that `equals()` failed when comparing a Lead to a null object; added null-check guards.

 All identified issues have now been resolved.

 ## Next

 - Begin **integration testing between the Persistence Layer and the Business Layer**.
-- Verify that business logic correctly interacts with the data access layer.
+- Verify that `AccessLeads` controller correctly handles data from `DataAccessStub`.
-- Ensure that data retrieval and updates propagate correctly through the system layers.
-- Prepare test cases to validate **end-to-end lead management workflows**.
+- Prepare test cases for end-to-end lead management workflows in the UI.

 ---
 **Date:** March 13, 2024